-Browse the repository tree and include exactly the files the prompt needs.
+Browse the full repository tree and include exactly the files your prompt needs.
+Select All, Clear, Collapse, and Expand All controls let you manage even large repos in one click.

-Move between plain text, JSON, XML, and Markdown without rebuilding context.
+Switch between plain text, JSON, XML, and Markdown without rebuilding your context.
+Text is optimized for direct prompting, JSON and XML for tooling pipelines, Markdown for docs and sharing.

-See token usage inline on every file and folder in the tree — no guesswork on what's big.
+See token usage inline on every file and folder in the tree — before you select anything.
+No guesswork on which files are eating your context budget.

-Save your repo and selection to localStorage and restore it later — no re-uploading needed.
+Save your repository and file selection to localStorage and restore it in one click — no re-uploading, no re-filtering.
+Resume exactly where you left off in any future session.

 Real impact